jarcane/heresy/README.md

 Heresy aims to provide a simple, semi-pure functional Lisp language that is nevertheless familiar to programmers of BASIC, by providing a combination of familiar control structures and features with purely functional execution.

+The official documentation and reference can be found here: http://jarcane.github.io/heresy/heresy.html

 The code Copyright 2014 by John S. Berry III, and is licensed via the LGPL v3.

 Installation